keboola/developers-docs/extend/generic-extractor/configuration/config/index.md

 See [example [EX076]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/076-user-data).

 ## Compatibility Level
-During the development of the Generic Extractor, some new features may lead to minor differences in results.
+As we develop the Generic Extractor, some of the new features might lead to minor differences in extraction results.
-When such situation happens a new *compatibility level* is introduced.
+When such a situation arises, a new *compatibility level* is introduced.
 The `compatLevel` setting allows you to force the old compatibility level and **temporarily** maintain the old behavior.
-Current compatibility level is **3**.
+The current compatibility level is **3**.
 The `compatLevel` setting is intended only to ease updates and migrations, never use it in new configurations (any version of old behavior is considered unsupported).

-Note: Configurations which were already run, use the legacy ([Level 1](#level-1)) JSON parser.
-This is displayed in events as warning `Using legacy JSON parser, because it is in configuration state.`
+**Note:** Configurations which were already run, use the legacy ([Level 1](#level-1)) JSON parser.
+This is displayed in events as the following warning: `Using legacy JSON parser, because it is in configuration state.`

 ### Level 2
 Level 2 has different behavior in [`responseFilter`](/extend/generic-extractor/configuration/config/jobs/#response-filter) handling.
 In current behavior (level 3 and above), a filtered JSON property consistently produces a valid JSON.
-Previously (level 2 and below) a scalar value was not filtered.
+Previously (level 2 and below), a scalar value was not filtered.
 Given the data:

 {% highlight json %}
 [